Do you want to learn how to fix broken links in WordPress?

 Even if you try to avoid them, broken links might appear on your website.
 To minimize any harmful effects, it’s important to fix them as quickly as possible.
 Let’s walk you through how to do this!

-Although broken links can spell doom for any website, it can be difficult to find them.
+It can be difficult to find broken links on your site.
 Especially if your site has been around for a while, there are thousands of internal and external links for you to check.
-This can waste time better spent focusing on creating new blog posts or increasing product sales.

-What if we told you that you could find and fix broken links in a matter of minutes?
+What if we told you that you could find and fix broken links in minutes?
 With the Broken Link Checker plugin, this is possible!
-Broken Link Checker is a powerful SEO tool that automatically crawls your content for broken links and provides easy ways to edit them:
+Broken Link Checker is a powerful SEO tool that automatically crawls your content for broken links and provides easy ways to edit them.

 Here are some helpful features that come with Broken Link Checker: